Hooks

 ---|---|

-AsyncMessageSender | An async callable that can send a message: dict . |
+AsyncMessageSender | An async callable that can send messages to the channel(s).
+This callable accepts a single argument, message: dict , which is the data sent to the channel or group of channels. |

 Extra Django configuration required